Snake River Valley Wine Tasting 2026: 10 Best Wineries to Visit

 Coastal Wine Trail Credit: @hatranchwinery

-Hat Ranch has a variety of blends to choose from.
-For a killer red wine, try out their Hat Trick Red, named after its blend of three grapes; Cabernet Sauvignon, Syrah, and Petit Verdot.
+Hat Ranch has a variety of award-winning blends.
+For a standout red, try their Hat Trick Red, a signature blend typically featuring Cabernet Sauvignon, Syrah, and Petit Verdot.

-Guests can enjoy the view of the vineyard and the Owyhee mountain range from the Hat Ranch Winery’s tasting room all season long.
-T
+Guests can enjoy views of the vineyard and the Owyhee mountain range from the tasting room all season long.
+They typically offer a rotating flight of wines every day, ensuring there is something new for guests to sample on every visit.

 Hours of Operation: